Maine Soil Health Network: Sharing Soil Health Data and Practices to Increase Farm Viability and Climate Resilience

 Soil sampling at the Milkhouse

 Songbird Farm (Unity, Maine) - diversified veggies and small grains - As noted above, Songbird Farm has decided to leave the Network as of January 2022.
-All soil health test results from Fall 2021 will still be communicated to the farm.
+All soil health test results from Fall 2021 were still communicated to the farm.

 South Paw Farm (Freedom, Maine) - diversified veggies